 The O’Neill Institute for National and Global Health Law at Georgetown University is a multidisciplinary group of faculty, fellows, and staff dedicated to discovering a more powerful and deeper understanding of the multiple ways in which law can be used to improve health.
 The O’Neill Institute hopes to encourage key decision-makers in the public, private, and civil society sectors to employ the law as a positive tool to enable individuals and populations in the United States and throughout the world to lead healthier lives.

-The O’Neill Institute for National and Global Health Law is looking for interested JD and LL.M. students for national and global health law research projects.
+The O’Neill Institute for National and Global Health Law is looking for interested JD and LL.M. students.
 Applicants should have strong research, writing, and editing skills, as well as familiarity with Microsoft PowerPoint, Excel, and Word.
 Successful candidates will have prior experience in a related position.
 Candidates must be detail oriented and work well with little supervision.